 If you’re bringing your own stroller into the Parks, it must be no larger than 31" (79cm) wide and 52" (132cm) long.
 These dimensions will work with most single and double strollers, but keep in mind that any wagon type stroller is not permitted.

 If you’re unsure about your stroller meeting requirements, or you just don’t want to pack one, you can rent one at the Resort.
-Stroller Rentals are available at the Parks for $15/day for one or $35 for a double stroller.
-Strollers cannot leave either park, but you can return your stroller at the rental booth at your current park, then show your receipt at the next park to receive another stroller for free.
+Stroller Rentals are available at the Parks for a daily fee.
+Strollers cannot leave the theme park areas, but you can return your stroller at the rental booth at your current park, then show your receipt at the next park to receive another stroller for free.

-If your kids really are too old to justify bringing a stroller, consider renting a locker.
+If your kids really are too old to justify bringing a stroller, consider renting a locker instead.
 Locker rentals can be found at the entrance of each park and are great for storing heavy or more expensive items like a nice camera.
-There are different sizes of lockers ranging in price from $7 - $15 per day, which includes unlimited access all day long.
+There are different sizes of lockers ranging in price from about $7 - $15 per day, which includes unlimited access all day long.

 There are many rides with no age or height requirement at the Disneyland Resort.
 Additionally, there are many shows and entertainment options that are perfect for all ages.
 Here are some of our favorite attractions for kids at the Disneyland Resort: